im-salman/react-component-export-image/README.md

 - Export component as jpeg, png or pdf
 - Each export expect a {React.RefObject} node, optional fileName, and optional html2CanvasOptions object which you wish to pass it to html2Canvas
-- exportComponentAsPDF also accepts an optional pdfOptions object with these optional fields {w, h, x, y, orientation}
+- exportComponentAsPDF also accepts an optional pdfOptions object with these optional fields {w, h, x, y, unit, orientation}
 ```
 w = 100 (Width in pixels - defaults to the width of the element)